onehilltech/android-selfsigned/README.md

 ### android-volley

-Use `VolleySelfSigned` to create a `RequestQueue` that is configured to use the public certificate bundled as an asset:
+Volley uses `HttpsURLConnection` under the hood.
+If you **do not** set the default `SSLSocketFactory`, as explained above, then you can use the helper class to create a `RequestQueue` that supports self-signed certificates:

 ```java
 VolleySelfSigned.newRequestQueue (context, "server.crt")
 ```

-Now, request executed on the returned `RequestQueue` that interact with an hostname/IP address defined in the resources above will not throw the usual security exceptions.
+Now, requests executed on the returned `RequestQueue` that interact with an hostname/IP address defined in the resources above will not throw the usual security exceptions.